Towards pedestrian head tracking: A benchmark dataset and a multi-source data fusion network: Abstract

 \section{Abstract}

-{Pedestrian detection and tracking in crowded video sequences have a wide range of applications, including autonomous driving, robot navigation and pedestrian flow surveillance.
+{Pedestrian detection and tracking in crowded video sequences have many applications, including autonomous driving, robot navigation and pedestrian flow analysis.
 However, detecting and tracking pedestrians in high-density crowds face many challenges, including intra-class occlusions, complex motions, and diverse poses.
-Although deep learning models have achieved remarkable progress in head detection, head tracking datasets and methods are extremely lacking.
+Although artificial intelligence (AI) models have achieved great progress in head detection, head tracking datasets and methods are extremely lacking.
 Existing head datasets have limited coverage of complex pedestrian flows and scenes (e.g., pedestrian interactions, occlusions, and object interference).
 It is of great importance to develop new head tracking datasets and methods.
-To address these challenges, we present a Chinese Large-scale Cross-scene Pedestrian Head Tracking dataset (Cchead) and a Multi-Source Information Fusion Network (MIFN).
-Our dataset has features that are of considerable interest, including 10 diverse scenes of 50,528 frames with over 2,366,249 heads and 2,358 tracks annotated.
-Our dataset contains diverse human moving speeds, directions, and complex crowd pedestrian flows with collision avoidance behaviors.
-We provide a comprehensive analysis and comparison with existing state-of-the-art (SOTA) algorithms.
-Moreover, our MIFN is the first end-to-end CNN-based head detection and tracking network that jointly trains RGB frames, pixel-level motion information (optical flow and frame difference maps), depth maps, and density maps in videos.
-Compared with SOTA pedestrian detection and tracking methods, MIFN achieves superior performance on our Cchead dataset.
-We believe our datasets and baseline will become valuable resources towards developing pedestrian tracking in dense crowds.}
+To address these challenges, we present a Chinese Large-scale Cross-scene Pedestrian Head Tracking dataset (Cchead) and a Multi-source Data Fusion Network (MDFN).
+The dataset has features that are of considerable interest, including 10 diverse scenes of 50,528 frames with about 2,366,249 heads and 2,358 tracks.
+Our dataset contains diverse pedestrian moving speeds, directions, and complex crowd pedestrian flows with collision avoidance behaviors.
+Existing state-of-the-art (SOTA) algorithms are tested and compared on the Cchead dataset.
+MDFN is the first end-to-end convolutional neural network (CNN)-based head detection and tracking network that jointly trains Red, Green, Blue (RGB) frames, pixel-level motion information (optical flow and frame difference maps), depth maps, and density maps in videos.
+Ablation experiments confirm the significance of multi-source data fusion.
+Compared with SOTA pedestrian detection and tracking methods, MDFN achieves superior performance across three datasets: Cchead, Restaurant and Crowd of Heads Dataset (CroHD).
+To promote further development, we share our source code and trained models for global researchers: https://github.com/kailaisun/Cchead.
+We hope our datasets to become essential resources towards developing pedestrian tracking in dense crowds.}